ryujinno/shrinkmap.vim/README.md

-# ShrinkMap
+# ShrinkMap.vim

-ShrinkMap is VIM plug-in to show shrinked current buffer in the sidebar.
+ShrinkMap is VIM plug-in to show the current buffer in the sidebar with shrinking.
 The screenshot is:

 ![Screenshot](https://raw.githubusercontent.com/ryujinno/shrinkmap.vim/master/image/shrinkmap.png)